jw4/kb.jw4.us/content/articles/nats-recover-quorum.md

 ### Events

 Another indication is that the NATS pods fail to progress to a ready state;
-the nats container specifically shows that it's running, but ready == false.
+the nats container specifically shows that it's running, but the readiness is false.

 The events will show a warning with the message